General Sales Conditions

-- The goods were operated/stored in abnormal use conditions,
+- If the goods were operated/stored in abnormal use conditions;

-- The goods were repaired, modified or altered,
+- If the goods were repaired, modified or altered;

-- The goods were subjected to abuse, neglect, electrical fault, improper packaging and storage, accident or acts of nature,
+- If the goods were subjected to abuse, neglect, electrical fault, improper packaging and storage, accident or acts of nature;

-- The maintenance of the goods was not ensured properly
+- If the maintenance of the goods was not ensured properly;

-- The goods were used under abnormal mechanical or environmental conditions,
+- If the goods were used under abnormal mechanical or environmental conditions;

-- The goods were used with insufficient or excessive electrical supply
+- If the goods were used with insufficient or excessive electrical supply;

-- The serial numbers of the goods are erased or missing
+- If the serial numbers of the goods are erased or missing;

-- If, following delivery in kit-form, the equipment has not been fitted by the BUYER as per the recommendations supplied in the assembly instructions or has undergone modifications without the SELLER’s written approval,
+- If, following delivery in unassembled-form, the goods have not been fitted by the BUYER as per the recommendations supplied in the assembly instructions or have undergone modifications without the SELLER’s written approval;

 - If defective operation can be attributed to:

-- Use of spare parts, reserve parts, consumables not manufactured by the SELLER or parts that are different from those originally supplied.
+- A use of spare parts, reserve parts, consumables not manufactured by the SELLER, or parts that are different from those originally supplied.

 10.7 Under the terms of the warranty, the SELLER will repair or replace, at its discretion, any parts recognized as being faulty by its technical services free-of-charge.
+The SELLER defines a duration for repair and replacement which is communicated to the BUYER.
+The BUYER has not a right to ask a third party to perform the contract at the SELLER’s expenses and risks.
 This warranty only covers labour costs, disassembly and re-assembly.
 The warranty may not be extended under any circumstances whatsoever to cover the consequences of any possible defect.
-Replacement or repair of parts during the warranty period does not prolong the equipment’s warranty period.
+Replacement or repair of parts during the warranty period does not prolong the goods warranty period.

 10.10 When returning a product, the BUYER has to include the original proof of the purchase.
 Return requests cannot be processed without proof of purchase.
 The shipment of returned goods to the SELLER is the responsibility of the BUYER.
 All expressed and implied warranties for the SELLER goods are limited in duration to the specified warranty period in the paragraph 10.3.